 Hazardous Tree Ordinance outlines a pathway for submitting and reviewing claims regarding trees that pose a hazard to life or property.
-Removal may considered as a last resort when all other corrective actions such as pruning, bracing, crown reduction, etc. have been considered/taken. https://library.municode.com/ca/oakland/codes/code_of_ordinances?nodeld=TIT12STSIPUPL_CH12.36PRTR
+Removal considered a last resort when all other corrective actions, such as pruning, bracing, crown reduction, etc., have been considered/taken. https://library.municode.com/ca/oakland/codes/code_of_ordinances?nodeId=TIT12STSIPUPL_CH12.36PRTR